Saul-Mirone/saul-mirone.github.io/content/blog/the-essence-of-react-component/index.md

 With the information like `type`, `key`, `props`, `children` on it, Renderers can easily transform the data structure into what it wants.
-For example, ReactDOM transforms elements into dom elements and React native transforms elements into native widgets.
+For example, ReactDOM transforms elements into dom elements and React Native transforms elements into native widgets.
 You can even create a renderer which just prints them on your screen and then you get a 'printer renderer'.